jpmens/vim-ansible-vault/README.md

 from within vim, using keybinding or autogroup to switch between multiple password files.

-Password files are in plaintext, I have plans to add a support to use commands to retrieve a password (eg. using pass or gopass), let me know if you are interested.
+Password files are in plaintext, and can optionally be configured by specifying a path to them in `$ANSIBLE_VAULT_PASSWORD_FILE`.
+Note that the password file may also be an executable program or script which emits the (newline-terminated) password to _stdout_ (this is an Ansible feature).

 In the yaml file, place the cursor on a `key: value` yaml pair then execute the command `:AnsibleVault`.
 The encrypted value will replace the unencrypted